metno/NORTRIP_python/README.md

 # NORTRIP Python

-Single road python version of NORTRIP
+Single road Python version of NORTRIP

 Containing scripts, example data and documentation for running NORTRIP in Python